 03Day 3: From Delhi to the Painted Havelis of Mandawa

-After breakfast, depart Delhi and head into Rajasthan’s Shekhawati region, a land renowned for its artistic heritage and royal charm.
-Your destination, Mandawa, is often described as an open-air art gallery, famous for its beautifully painted havelis — grand merchant mansions adorned with intricate frescoes and elaborate carvings.
+After breakfast, depart from Delhi and head into Rajasthan’s Shekhawati region — a land renowned for its artistic heritage and royal charm.
+Mandawa is often described as an open-air art gallery, famous for its beautifully painted havelis — grand merchant mansions adorned with intricate frescoes and elaborate carvings.

 04Day 4: Mandawa to Bikaner – Discovering the Desert Heritage & Camel Festival

-After breakfast, drive to Bikaner, the highlight of your journey, where the world-famous Bikaner Camel Festival awaits.
-Upon arrival, check in to your hotel and spend the day exploring the festival’s vibrant atmosphere.
+After breakfast, head to Bikaner — the highlight of your journey — where the world-famous Bikaner Camel Festival is organized annually by the Ministry of Tourism.
+Upon arrival, check in to your hotel and spend the day immersing yourself in the festival’s colorful atmosphere.

-Stroll through the fairgrounds lined with colorful stalls, admire beautifully adorned camels, enjoy folk performances, and savor local delicacies that celebrate Rajasthan’s desert spirit.
+Stroll through the fairgrounds lined with vibrant stalls, admire beautifully adorned camels, enjoy captivating folk performances, and savor local delicacies that celebrate Rajasthan’s desert spirit.

 Dinner and overnight stay at your hotel in Bikaner.